i16n/projects/ugf_site-snapshot/README.md

 I also learned that in general, _by default_, vercel/nextjs will cache _everything_ on your pages unless you add `export const revalidate = <something in ms>` to your page or `export const dynamic = force-dynamic` THIS INCLUDES API REQUESTS -- it will call on build or on first page hit, and then... _never again_...

+## other notes
+This is not meant to be run by you.
+I removed the whole public directory anyway which will break many links.